 Rose Hips are actually the fruit of the rose plant that usually forms in late summer and autumn after the rose plant has been pollinated.
 They are some of the most nutritionally packed fruits of any plant, which is why they have become such a desirable and sought-after product in markets around the world.
 Historically, they have been used for hundreds of years, if not thousands by the Americas, as well as various parts of Europe.
 The vitamins, minerals, organic compounds, and other essential nutrients in rose hips give a very powerful punch!
 Some of these beneficial components include vitamin C, A, E, and vitamin B-complex, as well as minerals like calcium, iron, selenium, manganese, magnesium, phosphorous, potassium, sulfur, silicon, and zinc.
 Furthermore, the organic compounds, such as lycopene, pectin, lutein, beta-carotene, are also very powerful and essential to the body.
 The antioxidant components, which include flavonoids, phytochemicals, and carotenoids also contribute to the health benefits.

 Red Clover is a low growing perennial, native to northwest Africa, Asia, and Europe.
 It has since been naturalized and cultivated in many parts of the world, including North America.
 The flower heads are collected in full bloom, during the summer months.
-Red Clover is used for cancer prevention, indigestion, high cholesterol, whooping cough, cough, asthma, bronchitis, and sexually transmitted diseases (STDs).
 Some women use Red Clover for symptoms of menopause such as hot flashes; for breast pain or tenderness (mastalgia); and for premenstrual syndrome (PMS).
-Druids believed that it could ward off evil spells and witches, while Medieval Christians believed that the three lobbed leaves were associated with the trinity and the four lobbed leaves as a symbol of the cross.
+Druids believed that it could ward off evil spells and witches, while medieval Christians believed that the three lobbed leaves were associated with the trinity and the four lobbed leaves as a symbol of the cross.

 Hibiscus Flower The health benefits of hibiscus tea, also known as Agua De Jamaica, include its ability to treat high blood pressure, high cholesterol, disturbed digestive and immune system, and inflammatory problems as well.
-It helps to cure liver diseases and reduces the risk of cancer.
 It can also speed up the metabolism and help in healthy, gradual weight loss.
 It is rich in vitamin C, minerals, and antioxidants and helps in the treatment of hypertension and anxiety.

 Cinnamon The health benefits of cinnamon come from the bark of the Cinnamomum tree.
 This bark contains several special compounds which are responsible for its many health-promoting properties- including cinnamaldehyde, cinnamic acid, and cinnamate.
 Researchers have concluded that the health benefits of cinnamon can be obtained in the form of its pure bark, essential oils, in ground spice form (which is bark powder), or in extract form when its special phenolic compounds, flavonoids, and antioxidants are isolated.
 These compounds make cinnamon one of the most beneficial spices on earth, giving it antioxidant, anti-inflammatory, anti-diabetic, anti-microbial, immunity-boosting, cancer and heart disease-protecting abilities.